dcast822/Generate_music_with_deep_learning/README.md

 ## Finding the right model

 Upon researching this project it seems that some of the best methodologies for generating new music is by using the music21 library.
 In music21 we can parse through notes, process the data and assign each note a unique integer.
 This then allows us to prepare input and output sequences that we can feed neural networks.

 This project uses a CNN model of wave net architecture and iterates through some parameters to see if we can minimize for loss.
 The model uses convolutional layers and it does well with sequential data.
+The convolutional layers include dilation that increase the receptive field of a model, while preserving the output shape of the input.
 This type of model trained a lot faster than those that used LSTM layers.

 The alternative type of model is a RNN model with two LSTM layers that will be iterated through as well.
 This type of model also captures the sequential information present in the input sequence, but takes a lot longer to train.

+When choosing sparse categorical cross entropy versus categorical entropy, sparse is used due to the formatting of the y being classified in a way that was not one hot encoded.

+Being that I am interested in having a model that works well but that will not produce a carbon copy of notes from the original works.
+With that said these models aim to rely on val_loss in order to prevent overfitting.
+We want to achieve the delicate balance between overfitting and minimizing errors in the model.

 ### CNN Wavenet  Modeling